clawpack/pyclaw/doc/problem.rst

     * Write routines for source terms, custom boundary conditions, or other customizations
     * Write a setplot.py file for visualization

-These steps require the implementation of some functions.
-This is usually done in Python language.
+These steps require the implementation of some functions which is usually done in Python language.
 However, for some specific applications, the user may prefer to write or reuse a set of Fortran routines that are already available in a Clawpack.
 The latter approach is easy